devth/devth.github.com/_posts/2014-10-05-on-learning.md

 If you focus on what you're learning right before you take a nap you have an increased chance of dreaming about it, especially if you want to dream about it.
-Dreaming about what you're studying can enhance your ability to understand: it consolidates your memories into easier to grasp chunks.
+Dreaming about what you're studying can enhance your ability to understand: it consolidates your memories into easier-to-grasp chunks.

 ## Activity